 Stages Cycling is known for their left side crank arm power meters.
-In fact, they were the first company to make a left side crank arm power meter (started in 2012).
+In fact, they were the first company to make a left side crank arm power meter.
 They are now on the 3rd generation of Stages power meters.
 They currently make left and ride side crank arms as well as dual-sided cranksets.
-Stages power meters are lightweight, feature 200 hours of battery life and are compatible with Shimano, Campagnolo, FSA, Cannondale, SRAM and Race Face cranksets.
+Stages power meters are lightweight, easy to install and feature 200 hours of battery life.
+Stages makes models for Shimano, Campagnolo, FSA, Cannondale, SRAM, Specialized, Easton and Race Face cranksets.

 Complete Stages cranksets take a bit more work as you have to swap out your entire crankset.
 However assuming you have insured compatibility with your bike frame – it’s pretty simple.

 Stages power meters are one of the lightest available.
-The sensors add just 20 grams of weight to the crank arm, the equivalent of about 20 paperclips.
+The sensors add just 20 grams of weight to your crank arm, the equivalent of about 20 paperclips.
 If you opt for a dual-sided crankset, you would be adding about 40 grams, as these units have a power sensor on both the left and right crank arms.

 Complete Stages cranksets such as the Shimano Ultegra R8000 and DURA-ACE 9100, measure power from both legs.
 They are also able to determine independent left/right power.

 Stages power meters use CR2032 batteries.
 CR2032 batteries are cheap and easy to find.
 Battery life is approximately 200 hours, quite good for a battery of this type.

 These power meters transmit data via both the ANT+ and Bluetooth SMART wireless protocols.
-This means they are compatible with any bicycle computer, smart phone or tablet.
-It also means they can be easily connected with popular training apps such as Zwift.
+This means they are compatible with any bike computer, smart phone or tablet.
+It also means you can easily connect it to popular training apps such as Zwift.

 All Stages power meters are accurate to within +/- 1.5%.
 This is in-line with most power meters on the market.